bandprotocol/bandchain-docs-archived/docs/client-library/pyband/transaction.md

 This function add one or multiple messages to `<Transaction>`

-The message can be in any message listed [here](/client-library/protocol-buffers/oracle-module.html#oracle-v1-tx-proto).
-Please note that our message should be imported from the generated protobuf files.
+The message can be in any message listed [Oracle Module](/client-library/protocol-buffers/oracle-module.html#oracle-v1-tx-proto) or [Cosmos Based Messages](https://docs.cosmos.network/v0.44/core/proto-docs.html).
+Please note that our message should be imported from the generated [protobuf files](https://github.com/bandprotocol/chain/tree/v2.0.3/proto/oracle/v1).

-### Parameter
+**Parameter**

 - **msgs** `<google-protobuf.message.Message>`: Messages to be included into the transaction.

-### Return
+**Return**

 `<Transaction>`